-Here you can find important documents about your Complete Care health plan.
+Here you can find important documents about your Healthcare of Virginia health plan.
 Click the links below for more information.

-Your member handbook will help you understand your benefits and how you can best get help from MCC.
-It explains your healthcare, prescription drug, transportation, and benefits coverage with MCC Medicaid.
+Your member handbook will help you understand your benefits and how you can best get help from Molina.
+It explains your healthcare, prescription drug, transportation, and benefits coverage with Molina Medicaid.
 It tells you how best to make your health plan work for you.

 Feel free to share this handbook with a family member or someone who knows your healthcare needs.

-When you have a question, check this handbook, call Member Services, or call your Care Coordinator if you have one.
+When you have a question, check this handbook, call Member Services, or call your Care Manager if you have one.